elopio/docs/source/includes/_simplifiedAPI.md

     * **`p.universe`**  (string) Contract address of the Universe from which to get transfer history.
     * **`p.creator`** (string) &lt;optional> Ethereum address of a [Market Creator](#market-creator) by which to filter the returned results, as a 20-byte hexadecimal string.
     * **`p.category`** (string) &lt;optional> Market category by which to filter the returned results.
     * **`p.search`** (string) &lt;optional> Query string used to determine which Markets are returned by `augur.markets.getMarkets`.
-This string is used to search across Market IDs, questions, categories, tags, resolution sources, and scalar donominations.
+By default, a full-text search will be performed on this string.
+However, it is also possible to search across specific market properties, by specifying `marketId`, `category`, `tags`, `shortDescription`, `longDescription`, `resolutionSource`, an `scalarDenomination`.
+For example, to search within market categories, `p.search` can be set to "category: ETH".
+More complex queries can be formed using "AND" and "OR".
+For example, setting `p.search` to "category: Ethereum OR tags ETH" will search for all markets with the category "Ethereum" or the tag "ETH".
     * **`p.reportingState`** (string) &lt;optional> [REPORTING_STATE](#REPORTING_STATE) by which to filter the returned results.
     * **`p.feeWindow`** (string) &lt;optional> Ethereum address of a [Fee Window](#fee-window) by which to filter the returned results, as a 20-byte hexadecimal string.
     * **`p.designatedReporter`** (string) &lt;optional> Ethereum address of a [Designated Reporter](#designated-reporter) by which to filter the returned results, as a 20-byte hexadecimal string.